Everyone can feel that something in the world is colder than it should be.

 And if you drink it, you start falling the same direction he did.

 The framework reads this as catastrophic.
-It is not curiosity.
-It is not disobedience for its own sake.
-It is the creature declaring: I will determine my own coordinates.
+It is not mere curiosity.
+It is not trivial disobedience.
+It is the creature grasping for moral self-reference against the God who names good and evil.

 Lucifer's rebellion.
 The command in Eden.
 The fall of humanity.
-They are the same decision repeated in different contexts.
+The tradition has long seen a common shape in these refusals: creaturely rejection of God's order, taking different forms in different contexts.
 Angel.
 Human.
 Every person afterward.

 Source or self.